Joiiiiiic/wallturbcam/README.md

 The website is built using Hugo, it may look a bit scary but it's not I promise.
 Essentially what Hugo does is convert the files we write into HTML so they can be uploaded to the the website.

 This tutorial will teach you how to update the contents but if you need to change other things like theme and layout, contact Joy (jc2392).
-She will cry but she will do it.
 If she doesn't do it, annoy her until she does.

 For details about the Youtube channel where the videos are uploaded, contact Joy directly.

-## Installation

-If you are only making small changes to the website (hence don't necessarily need to view the actual webpage), skip this "installation" section and the later "testing and uploading the website" section.
-Once you have made any changes, let Joy know and she will do the uploading.

-If you wish to preview and/or upload the website yourself, you will need to install a few things: **!!!! need to check !!!!!!!**

-- Hugo
-- Go (the language)
-- CSS

-There are plenty of websites that tell you how to do it.
+The first part of the tutorial will teach you how to add contents to the website, but you will not be able to view it until Joy (hopefully) updates it.
+If you wish to view it or do the updating yourself, instructions can be found in the second part of this document, otherwise feel free to skip it.

+If you have any suggestions/advice for the aesthetics, structure or anything else about the website, feel free to contact Joy.
+She will be eternally grateful for you help.
+(She is fully aware of how bad it currently looks so will not take any offence in your comments.)

 ## Basics